12 BEST COSTA RICA WATERFALLS – The Ultimate Guide

 Costa Rica is a waterfall heaven.
 There are so many beautiful waterfalls throughout the country to visit, that it’s hard to choose which ones are the best when you’re short in time.
-After traveling for 3 months through Costa Rica, we have visited some incredible waterfalls.
-So in this blog post I’m going to share with you the 12 best waterfalls in Costa Rica to visit.
+After traveling for 3 months through Costa Rica, we visited some incredible waterfalls.
+So in this blog post I’m going to share with you the 15 best waterfalls in Costa Rica to visit.
 I’ve selected them based on height and beauty, but also accessibility.
 Most of the Costa Rica waterfalls involve some hiking if you want to get a good perspective on them or get to the bottom of the falls.
 So always make sure to bring proper shoes when exploring.
 Now let’s dive into the 12 best Costa Rica waterfalls!

-11 BEST WATERFALLS IN COSTA RICA
+15 BEST WATERFALLS IN COSTA RICA

 La Muralla waterfall

 La Muralla waterfall is located in Turrialba and is a hidden gem to explore.
 Surrounded by green grassland and lots of trees it feels as if you’ve entered a fairytale.
-It is not a commercialised waterfall at all, and you will most likely have the place to yourself.
+It is not a commercialized waterfall at all, and you will most likely have the place to yourself.
 A 20 – 30 minute walk down leads you to the base of the waterfall.
 The way this waterfall and the paradise surroundings blend together is something we haven’t seen at other waterfalls in Costa Rica.
 The river has some nice spots to cool off after the hike but it’s not deep enough for swimming.
 Because of the huge open area and big grassland, there is plenty of space to picnic.
 We’ve also found some amazing photo angles to capture the power of this waterfall.
-If you are closeby, then definitely put La Muralla waterfall on your waterfall Costa Rica exploring list.
+If you are close by, then definitely put La Muralla waterfall on your waterfall Costa Rica exploring list.

 How to get to La Muralla waterfall

-Catarata La Muralla is located in between farm land along a dirt road.
+Catarata La Muralla is located in between farmland along a dirt road.
 After passing the small town of San Antonio you will have to follow the dirt road along some beautiful scenery until you get to the parking lot of La Muralla.
 This is a ranch, private property, and you will soon be welcomed by the owner.
 After paying the entrance fee of 3000 colones per person, you will be explained how to walk to the waterfall.
 You can also visit a few other waterfalls on their property called Catarata las Trillizas.
 Totally worth it if you have the time!
-The hike down to La Muralla is 1.5 kilometre one way and takes about 20 – 30 minutes.
-The descend is about 180 meters, so the trek back up will make you sweat!
+The hike down to La Muralla is 1.5 kilometers one way and takes about 20 – 30 minutes.
+The descent is about 180 meters, so the trek back up will make you sweat!
 It is advisable to wear proper hiking shoes.

 Rio Celeste waterfall

 Rio Celeste waterfall is a beautiful 90 meters (295 ft) tall waterfall in Tenorio Volcano National Park.
-The distinctive turquoise coloration of the water is fed by the Celeste River and is caused from a chemical reaction between volcanic minerals.
+The distinctive turquoise coloration of the water is fed by the Celeste River and is caused by a chemical reaction between volcanic minerals.
 To get to Rio Celeste waterfall you need to hike for about 20 minutes from the entrance of Tenorio National Park.
 And besides Rio Celeste waterfall there is much more to explore in the National Park.
-The Rio Celeste falls Costa Rica are definitely one of the most unique waterfalls in the country because of the blue pool.
-You are not allowed to swim here, but only exploring the beautiful national park is already lots of fun as you also have a chance of spotting a lot of wildlife.

 Book your tour to Rio Celeste waterfall here